Join our free training cycle rides and walks – whether you are taking part in one of our YMCA Challenges or not!

-Join our free group cycle rides.
+Join our free group cycle rides to prepare for our 2021 cycle challenges.
 Each ride will be tailored to build mileage for each of our cycling challenge events.
 All are welcome, even if you are not taking part in an event.

 All rides are carried out at participants’ own risk.
 All cyclists must wear a helmet, bring a drink and be aware that rides are on public roads and road or hybrid bikes are most suitable.

-For details of weekly offroad training, please contact Fran Stevens at email@example.com
+For details of offroad cycle training, please contact Fran Stevens at email@example.com

 For further information, please email firstname.lastname@example.org

-Each date offers a choice of walking or running routes.
-For more information about these training walks, please contact Kim Roderick.
+For more information about these training walks, please email Kim Roderick

 Alison Steel, one of our challenge event leaders, has kindly pulled together a few local walks that you may like to do in your own time.